ahx/openapi_first/README.md

 - [`OpenapiFirst::ResponseValidation`](#OpenapiFirst::ResponseValidation) Validates the response and raises an exception if the response body is invalid.
 - [`OpenapiFirst::RequestValidation`](#OpenapiFirst::RequestValidation) – Validates the request against the API description and returns 400 if the request is invalid.
-- [`OpenapiFirst::Router`](#OpenapiFirst::Router) – This middleware is added automatically before request/response validation.
+- [`OpenapiFirst::Router`](#OpenapiFirst::Router) – This internal middleware is added automatically before request/response validation.
 Finds the OpenAPI operation for the current request or returns 404 if no operation was found.
 This can be customized by adding it yourself.

 And these Rack apps: